billpg/HashBack/README.md

 ### Is the HMAC key needed?
 The risk of ignoring the HMAC signature is that an attacker could supply a bad Bearer token, or one belonging to someone else.
 If that's not a problem then you could ignore the HMAC signature but why not check it anyway?

+### What if generating a token is expensive?
+This is another feature I since removed from an earlier draft of theis document and I'm open to be persuaded that it should be put back.
+The Initiator could, instead of making an "Issue" request, send a "Verify" request first.
+At this step, the Issuer is asking the Initiator to confirm the request is genine, including a short message signed with the HMAC to confirm the request is itself genuine.

+I removed that step in early development to simplify the exchange.
+Having just two web requests, one in each directon, had a nice symmetry.
+The main consideration was the realisation that issuing a token is fairly cheap.
+Both JWT and random strings can be generated without much computing power, especially compared to signing an HMAC and making another POST request.

+As the Issuer has a opportunity (in the response to the initial POST request) to withdraw an issued token, the Issuer could defer activating the generated token (perhaps saving it to a database) until after the Initiator has accepted it.

+### Why do the two particpants have to a pre-existing relationship?
+This is another feature I removed when writing early drafts.

+TODO: Finish writing this answer.

 ### What if an attacker attempts to eavesdrop or spoof either request?"
 The attacker can't eavesdrop because TLS is securing the channel.